Blurry background for design

 Speed Up Your Recovery With Dropless Cataract Surgery

-Traditional cataract surgery requires patients to apply multiple eye drops to their affected eye three to four times daily to prevent inflammation and infection.
+Traditional cataract surgery requires patients to apply multiple eye drops to the affected eye 3 to 4 times daily to prevent inflammation and infection.
 During dropless cataract surgery, your doctor adds these solutions directly to your eye, so you won’t need to worry about using eye drops during your post-operative recovery period.

 Dropless cataract surgery has numerous advantages, including: